camillescott/camillescott.github.io/content/context_management.rst

 the default behavior is to simply create a new plotting context at the beginning of each cell, and close it at the cell's completion.
-This is convenient because it means the user doesn't have to open and close figures manually, saving a lot of coding time.
+This is convenient because it means the user doesn't have to open and close figures manually, saving a lot of coding time and boilerplate.
 It becomes a burden, however, when you have a large notebook, with lots of figures, some of which you don't want to be automatically displayed.
 While we can turn off the automatic opening and closing of figures with